Good habits of digital marketers? What are they then?

 As marketers, we like to think we’re creative thinkers.
 And we need to be, to an extent: innovation and thinking outside of the box are essential if you want to stand out in a crowded marketplace.
 However, there’s more to being an effective marketer than just creativity.
 We also need to be highly analytical, and be able to back up our decisions with cold, hard facts.
 How do we do this? (more…)

 If there were ever evidence needed that the social media world moves quickly, video livestreaming apps Periscope and Meerkat are it.
-Both have sprung up out of the blue in the last few weeks alone, and have been causing a frenetic furore online about what they mean for social. (more…)
+Both have sprung up out of the blue in the last few weeks alone, and have been causing a frenetic furore online about what they mean for social media marketing. (more…)

 Although content marketing is still a relatively new idea, the message that good content equals more sales is filtering down from the niche to the masses.
 According to a recent study from, the Content Marketing Institute and MarketingProfs, 90% of B2C marketers said they were using content marketing in 2014, compared with 84% the previous year. (more…)

 Now that the British economy shows slow signs of recovery, the small business landscape has never been so competitive.
-Are you doing enough to stay in the ring? (more…)
+Are you doing enough to stay in the ring?
+We l (more…)

 In a digital world, print advertising offers still offers beautiful, tangible and immersive marketing experiences.
 Due to their limited space, print ads provide a satisfying challenge for marketers, and a playground for design, strong copywriting and brand identity. (more…)